Calicanx/aitutor/services/Tutor/README.md

 ## Security

 - API key is stored in root `.env` (not exposed to frontend)
+- Model selection is controlled by backend (via environment variable)
 - System prompt is loaded server-side
 - All Gemini communication happens through backend
+- Frontend has zero knowledge of API credentials or model configuration